garchamanpreet/NotesApp/README.md

       Database is standalone library module here.

 The libraries and components used in this project are
-1. Navigational Componenet: Dictates the navigation of user actions while using the application.
+1. Navigational Component: Dictates the navigation of user actions while using the application.
     a.
-Helps to reduce the extra overload of boiler plate code for navigation in app.
+Helps to reduce the extra overload of boiler plate code for navigation in app and maintain the navigation stack .
     b.
 Improves data transations in between fragment with type-safety.
     c.
 Reduces the manual handling for fragment transaction.